Improving Transfer Learning with a Dual Image and Video Transformer for Multi-label Movie Trailer Genre Classification: Results, Discussion and Implications

 \subsection{ImageNet and Kinetics Transferability}

 We use DIViTA to study the degree of transferability from ImageNet and Kinetics to Trailers12k.
 We focus on three aspects: pretraining dataset, backbone architecture, and backbone computational requirements.
-In our experiments, we consider lightweight ConvNets (ShuffleNet-2D~\cite{shufflenetv2-2d} and ShuffleNet-3D~\cite{shufflenetv2-3d}); heavy ConvNets (ResNet~\cite{resnet} and ResNet2+1D~\cite{resNet2+1d}); and Vision Transformers (Swin-2D~\cite{swin-2d} and Swin-3D~\cite{swin-3d}). \autoref{tbl:transfer} summarizes the results from these experiments.
+In our experiments, we consider lightweight ConvNets (ShuffleNet-2D~\citep{shufflenetv2-2d} and ShuffleNet-3D~\citep{shufflenetv2-3d}); heavy ConvNets (ResNet~\citep{resnet} and R(2+1)D~\citep{resNet2+1d}); and Vision Transformers (Swin-2D~\citep{swin-2d} and Swin-3D~\citep{swin-3d}). \autoref{tbl:transfer} summarizes the results of these experiments.

 \paragraph{ImageNet vs. Kinetics} Convolutional backbones pretrained on ImageNet outperform those pretrained on Kinetics.
 This is in line with the intuition that it can be easier to predict genres from spatial elements (characters, objects, scenes, etc.) than from dynamic information (actions, motion, etc.).
-However, the difference in performance is only 0.54 $\mu AP$ points for ResNet.
+However, the difference in performance between ResNet and R(2+1)D is only 0.54 $\mu AP$ points.
 From a pretraining point of view, this suggests that Kinetics clips (with spatio-temporal information but less spatially diverse) provide a different but competitive knowledge source to ImageNet images (more spatially rich, but purely static).
-Moreover, we investigate using two different approaches whether both pretraining tasks can be complementary or not.
-The first approach, called Fusion, uses a two-stream workflow inspired by~\cite{two-stream}.
-Essentially, it has two identical processing pipelines: one for ImageNet and one for Kinetics, the prediction logits of which are averaged (late fusion).
-We observe that this approach improves the results with respect to a single pretraining by 0.97 $\mu AP$ points for ShuffleNet and 1.86 for ResNet.
-In the second approach, the transformer backbone architecture Swin-3D is first pretrained on ImageNet and later on Kinetics, as described in~\cite{swin-3d}.
+Moreover, we investigate whether both pretraining datasets can be complementary or not using two different approaches.
+The first approach, called Fusion, uses a two-stream workflow inspired by~\citep{two-stream}.
+Essentially, it has two identical processing pipelines: one for ImageNet and one for Kinetics, whose prediction logits are averaged (late fusion).
+We observe that this approach improves the results with respect to a single pretraining by 0.97 $\mu AP$ points for ShuffleNet-Fusion and 1.86 for ResNet-Fusion.
+In the second approach, the transformer backbone architecture Swin-3D is first initialized by inflating, along the temporal dimension, the linear embedding layers of a Swin-2D pretrained on ImageNet~\citep{swin-3d}.
+Then, the initialized Swin-3D architecture is trained on Kinetics.
 This dual pretraining outperforms single ImageNet pretraining (Swin-2D) by 2.5 $\mu AP$ points.
-These results suggest that ImageNet and Kinetics can provide complementary information as pretraining datasets, thus benefiting the transferability of learned representations to the MTGC task.

 \paragraph{ConvNets vs. Transformers} We compare ResNet and ShuffleNet convolutional architectures to Swin transformer architectures.
 We observe that the Swin-3D transformer architecture outperforms convolutional backbones for both ImageNet and/or Kinetics, while having similar standard deviations to the top performance of convolutional backbones.
 It is worth noting that Swin-3D achieves the top results using a standard pretraining approach for transformer-based video architectures, in contrast to the Fusion two-stream workflow.
 On the other hand, although Swin-2D has higher average performance than 2D ConvNets and ShuffleNet-Fusion, its standard deviation is also higher.